Key Takeaways

 There are images of mermaids and ships forming the cobblestones around the pedestal with a poem.
 Walk behind the statue to find a kiosk with refreshments.

-Camões Square is a meeting place at night for locals and also the main stop for the famous Tram 28 and Tram 24 terminals.
+Camões Square is a meeting place for locals at night and the main stop for the famous Tram 28 and Tram 24 terminals.

 4. Sao Roque Church